 In this article we will look at the three most popular options, evaluating them for their relative pros and cons, to help you understand them better.

-1. EDUCATION LOAN: The most common source of funds for students looking to pursue higher education is an Education Loan.
+The most common source of funds for students looking to pursue higher education is an Education Loan.
 Study loans are easily available in India from multiple public banks, private banks, and NBFCs.
-With attractive rates of interest, simplified processes, tax benefits and flexible repayment options, education loans can be a saviour for students who can’t pay for their education at present, but with the boost to their career prospects that the education would provide them, will be able to pay back easily in the future.
+With attractive rates of interest, simplified processes, tax benefits and flexible repayment options, education loans can be a saviour for students who can’t pay for their education.
+With the boost to their career prospects that the education would provide them, they could pay back easily in the future.

 – Loans are easily available from several public and private financial institutions.
 Depending on the amount you need to borrow, you may be able to avail a loan without any collateral as well